Audrey Hepburn

 Sean Hepburn Ferrer in his youth and now

 Sean has been married four times, the last time in 2014.
 He has three children: Emma, Gregorio, and Santiago.
-Emma became a model, appearing on the cover of Vogue and Harper's Bazaar.
-The rest of the actress's grandchildren lead private lives.
+Emma became a model and has graced the covers of Vogue and Harper's Bazaar.
+Her other grandchildren prefer to stay out of the spotlight.

 Audrey Hepburn's granddaughter, Emma Ferrer, became a model